MasterClass Review: Is It Worth It? [50+ Courses Watched]

 You’re Expecting More Practicality Than Theory/Inspiration/Entertainment

 I’m a practical, numbers geek, processes kind of guy.
-So, I loved the courses from Ron Howard, Daniel Negreanu, and Steve Martin.
+So, I loved the classes from Ron Howard, Daniel Negreanu, Bob Iger, Thomas Keller, and Annie Leibowitz.
 There was a ton of “do this” type content.

 Most are more inspirational, life advice, theory, philosophy, and a bit of well-earned narcissism.
 And a lot of the “practical” advice is just ridiculous.